 “Snoqualmie Falls was one of the highlights of our trips to Seattle and definitely worth the time!
 We recommend also stopping at Snoqualmie Point Park for a short hike while in the area.”
 Sierra Schmidt, Islands and Alpine

 18. Orcas Island

 Recommended by Jessica Schmit, Uprooted Travel

-Alternatively, there’s endless ways to explore Orcas Island’s stunning landscape.
+Alternatively, there are endless ways to explore Orcas Island’s stunning landscape.
 For example, consider taking a whale watching tour- it’s one of the best places for whale watching in Washington, especially orcas, and if nothing else, you’ll have spectacular views of the rugged islands, topped with pine trees that dot the Salish Sea.
-For more of a workout, Orcas Islands is arguably the best of the San Juan Islands for hiking, with incredible trails, like Mount Constitution or Cascade Falls.
+For more of a workout, Orcas Islands is arguably the best of the San Juan Islands for hiking, with incredible trails like Mount Constitution or Cascade Falls.

 “I love Orcas Island because it’s a bit quieter than some of the other more popular San Juan Islands, like Lopez or San Juan, but is nonetheless just as beautiful and with just as many incredible adventures waiting for you.”
 Jessica Schmit, Uprooted Travel